openmfe/website/src/pages/development/performance.md

 #### HTTP Push and Preload

-HTTP Push has been a much anticipated feature of HTTP/2, promising that if the browser would request a resource, the server could automatically push secondary resources as well.
-For this purpose, the [`Link`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Link) header has been introduced, and according to the protocol specification, the secondary downloads should be immediately initiated when receiving this header.
+HTTP Push had been a much anticipated feature of HTTP/2, promising that if the browser would request a resource, the server could automatically push secondary resources as well.
+For this purpose, the [`Link`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Link) header had been introduced, and according to the protocol specification, the secondary downloads should be immediately initiated when receiving this header.
 While this generally did work, the concept [turned out to be flawed](https://www.ctrl.blog/entry/http2-push-chromium-deprecation.html), and HTTP Push is effectively dead.

 By the way, the hype around Push unfortunately created the myth that code splitting would be a good idea with HTTP/2 in general, which is not true.
 Yes, multiplexing allows parallel downloads over the same connection, but it needs to be initiated by the client side.
 And if the code is split in a way that all chunks are needed anyway, splitting only causes delays.
 In most cases, it is better to deliver one larger artefact than several small ones.